LastCallMedia/backstopjs-demo/README.md

 # Troubleshooting

 ## Backstop-docker
- If you update the lando.yml file and you have trouble bring the backstop docker container back up.
+ If you update the lando.yml file and you have trouble bring the backstop-docker container back up.
 Lando does not remove old containers so the following needs to be done:
    ```
     $ docker stop backstopjs_backstop_1
     $ docker rm backstopjs_backstop_1